prachtsaal/prachtsaal.berlin/README.md

 If you want to change anything related to spacing and design, you'll need to change the html and/or the css.

 ### people page
-The people page is automatically built from text files in the `_people` directory and `_data/communities.yml` file.
+The people page, which is found at `people.html`, is automatically built from text files in the `_members` directory and `_data/communities.yml` file.

 Each member has their own markdown (`*.md`) file.
-The stuff at the top ("front matter") is data that can be accessed by the script that builds the page, which is `./people.html`.
+The stuff at the top ("front matter") is data that can be accessed by the script that builds the people page, and each member's page.
 It defines text, and where relevant files are.

 ```
 ---                           (1)